Robust Adversarial Learning via Sparsifying Front Ends

+\textbf{MNIST results:} Figure \ref{fig_binary_nn} reports on binary classification accuracies for the 2-layer NN as a function of attack budget, showing that the front end improves robustness across a range of $\epsilon$.
+As shown in Section \ref{sec:attacks}, FGSM is identical to the locally linear attack for binary classification, so we do not label it in the figure.
+We note that images are normalized to the range $[0,1]$, so by the end of the chosen range of $\epsilon$, perturbations are no longer visually imperceptible.

-Table \ref{table_multiclass-mnist} reports on multiclass classification accuracies for the 4-layer CNN where the attacks use an $\ell_\infty$ budget of $\epsilon=0.2$.
+Table \ref{table_multiclass-mnist} reports on multiclass classification accuracies for the 4-layer CNN, with attacks using an $\ell_\infty$ budget of $\epsilon=0.2$.
 Iterative attacks are run for 1000 steps with a per-iteration budget of $\delta=0.01$, except for PGD and the iterative locally linear attack which use 100 steps of $\delta=0.05$.
 Without any defense, a strong adversary can significantly degrade performance, reducing accuracy from 99.31\% to 5.12\%.
 In contrast, when a sparsifying front end is present (with sparsity level $\rho=3.5\%$), the network robustness measurably improves, increasing accuracy to 61.04\% in the worst-case scenario.
-We note that the locally linear attack is stronger than FGSM, and the iterative locally linear attack is competitive with single runs of the other iterative attacks.
+We note that the locally linear attack is stronger than FGSM (with results in Appendix B), and the iterative locally linear attack is competitive with single runs of the other iterative attacks.

-Figure \ref{fig_binary_nn} reports on binary classification accuracies for the 2-layer NN as a function of attack budget, with the front end improving robustness across a range of $\epsilon$.
-As shown in Section \ref{sec:attacks}, FGSM is identical to the locally linear attack for binary classification, so we do not label it in the figure.
-We note that images are normalized to the range $[0,1]$, so by the end of the chosen range of $\epsilon$, perturbations are no longer visually imperceptible.